Light Rail Transit (Singapore): Sengkang–Punggol LRT

 On 31 October 2012, LTA announced that by 2016, Sengkang and Punggol LRT systems will be upgraded to a two-car system for 16 of the 41 existing train cars, allowing double the number of passengers to board at any one time.
 Each train car can take up to 105 passengers.
 Hence, there is also the need to modify the signaling and communication system.

 On 22 December 2015, the two-car trains entered service on the Sengkang LRT line, boosting capacity to 204 per trip as compared to 105 in a single car configuration.

 As of 2017, two car trains have entered service on the Punggol LRT line.

-On 15 December 2017, the Land Transport Authority said there will be limited services on parts of the Sengkang-Punggol LRT (SPLRT) on most Sundays from 14 January 2018 to 25 February 2018, to facilitate renewal and improvement works from (except 18 February as it was a Chinese New Year holiday).
+On 15 December 2017, the Land Transport Authority announced that there will be limited services on parts of the Sengkang-Punggol LRT (SPLRT) on most Sundays from 14 January 2018 to 25 February 2018, to facilitate renewal and improvement works from (except 18 February as it was a Chinese New Year holiday).
 Only one platform will open for service at 5.30am on Sundays.
 The other platform will open from 7am.
 The arrangement continued until 29 April 2018.

 On 14 February 2018, the LTA announced that it has taken over SBS Transit's rail assets (the North East MRT line and Sengkang-Punggol LRT lines) worth $30.8 million and transit to the New Rail Financing Framework on 1 April 2018.
 The LTA has also said that this will benefit commuters as there will be "more coordinated and timely expansion, and renewal of the rail system".

 From 27 May 2018 to 7 October 2018, limited services on Sundays will continue on the Sengkang-Punggol LRT (SPLRT).
 One platform will open at 5.30am and the other platform will open at 5.30pm.

 On 5 February 2021, the Land Transport Authority announced that it has purchased 17 two-car trains for the Sengkang and Punggol LRT systems.
 The new trains will be delivered progressively from 2024 to 2027.
 In addition to new trains, the Sengkang Depot will also be expanded to 11.1 ha from the existing 3.5 ha to ensure that is capacity and maintenance space for the new trains.
 The expansion of the depot will also see two new reception tracks being built to shorten the train launching time.
 To ensure there is enough electricity to support the larger fleet of trains, 3 new power stations will be built, increasing the total number of power stations supporting the system to 8 once completed.

+From 19 April to 18 October 2026, the Sengkang LRT West Loop will only operate in the direction via Renjong from Sengkang station.
+This is to facilitate viaduct connection works to the new extension of the Sengkang LRT Depot between Layar and Tongkang stations.